Selects: Noise Pollution: Arrrgh!

 Yeah, a setting just like that where they wake up one day and there's been a murder.

-You know, the stranger from a strange land comes in to investigate a murder in a very unlikely place
+And then like, you know, Kyle McLaughlin it's kind of a twin peaksy thing you know the stranger from a strange land comes in to investigate a murder in a very unlikely place

-I think that would be a cool movie or TV show.
+and all the sort of weirdos there I think that would be a cool movie yeah or TV show sure well I mean that is twin peaks basically Right.

-Right, but you could, if you said it in a retirement community in Florida, people wouldn't recognize it.
+But you could, if you said it in a retirement community in Florida, people wouldn't recognize it.
+You could just walk away, dusting your hands off, like, job well done.

 There's plenty of things that have done this.
+It's not just Twin Peaks.

+Sure, I know.
 Just nobody did it better than Twin Peaks, I think.

 Agreed.

-All right, so noise pollution.
+All right.
+So noise pollution.

 I think the fact of the podcast to me came right up front in that I never thought of the fact that a decibel was a tenth of a bull

+Yeah, I know.
 I never thought of it either because you never hear of any other variation.

 It's like one decibel, 10 decibels, 100 decibels, you know?

-And apparently, a bull or a bell, B-E-L,
+And apparently a bull or a bell, B-E-L,

 is named after Alexander Graham Bell, too.
+Didn't know that either.

 is because